Businesses and organizations use a formula known as Weighted Average Cost...

-However, accounting takes time and effort, yet it doesn’t directly generate revenue.
-Small businesses invest in accounting software early on to accelerate and automate much of the often mundane accounting work.
+Accounting takes time and effort, yet it doesn’t directly generate revenue.
+Businesses both large and small invest in accounting software early on in order to accelerate and automate much of the often mundane accounting work.

-Such programs can efficiently record and store financial information, generate useful reports, create invoices, and more.
-With the right accounting software, you could see more growth while ensuring the accuracy of your numbers.
+Such programs can efficiently record and store financial information, generate useful financial reports, create invoices, help with inventory tracking, and more.
+With software that provides the right accounting features, you could see more growth while ensuring the accuracy of your numbers.

 Billing and invoicing software provides functionality for sending out professional invoices, writing checks, sending customers payment reminders, and more.
-Many also allow recurring invoices for regular payments (such as retainers).
-Billing and invoicing software stores this data automatically so you can quickly glance at your revenue numbers.
+Many also allow recurring invoices, so you can streamline regular payments (such as retainers).
+Billing and invoicing software stores this data automatically, so you can quickly glance at your revenue numbers.

 Square, founded by Twitter founder Jack Dorsey, is one of the most popular examples of this type of software.

 Payroll software contains many standard accounting and bookkeeping features, but it also includes tools to help pay your employees accurately and on time.
 They will often assist in calculating salaries, figuring out various payroll taxes, and generating reports.